sanderdewit/Sanders-AzureAD-Tenant-Restrictions/README.md

   Please note, this only resolves the issue for the Edge browser.
   Please use the policies (GPO/Settings catalog) to limit OneDrive, Outlook, Teams etc to a single tenant.
+  This extension is not enabled by default for InPrivate/Incognito session.
+Disable InPrivate/InCognito if that's a requirement.

 Requirements:
   Modern authentication needs to be enabled!

+Later I'll update the Intune administrative templates and the group policy settings to enforce the tenants.
+I need to have the extension ID to finalize this.
+This is awaiting the approval process in the Edge extension store.